 For Serbians coming back to the country, the Serbian government decided at its 14 May session that “Serbian citizens may enter the country and move without limitations with a negative PCR test for the coronavirus, not older than 72 hours.
 If a Serbian citizen enters Serbia without the test, they are obliged to spend 14 days in self-isolation.”

 It was added that, during self-isolation, citizens may perform the test in one of the reference laboratories in the country and, if the test is negative, end self-isolation.

 When it comes to the country’s parliamentary elections, Serbian President Aleksandar Vučić said on 4 May these would be held on 21 June.
 Elections were originally scheduled for 26 April, but were postponed because of the pandemic and the state of emergency.

-The Serbian government decided on 20 April to ease part of the social distancing measures it imposed to combat the coronavirus pandemic, allowing the elderly out of their homes three times a week and re-opening green markets.
+The Serbian government decided on 20 April to ease part of the social distancing measures imposed to combat the pandemic, allowing the elderly out of their homes three times a week and re-opening green markets.

 City transportation in Novi Sad and Kragujevac resumed on 4 May without air conditioning, while Cafes and restaurants reopened on 4 May.
 Business that were allowed to reopen had to respect social distancing constraints, ensure premises were disinfected and impose the use of facemasks and gloves.

 Parliament, too, started to lift measures and held its first session since the state of emergency on 28 April, during which MPs actually confirmed the government decision to introduce the state of emergency, decrees co-signed by the president, which the Serbian government has issued in the meantime.